 Get exclusive member benefits & effect social change.
 Join Today

-Doctors use a physical exam to see how the body is performing.
-Depending on a patient’s personal health history, a doctor may choose to focus on certain areas of a physical exam.
-People with a family history of heart disease may receive additional blood pressure checks, blood tests, and cholesterol screenings.
+Your doctor will use a physical exam to see how your body is performing.
+Depending on your personal health history, your doctor may choose to focus on certain areas.
+If you have a family history of heart disease, for example, you may receive additional blood pressure checks, blood tests, and diabetes and cholesterol screenings.

-Based on test results, age, and personal health history, it is also an opportunity to discuss future prevention measures.
+Based on test results, age, and personal health history, the exam is also an opportunity to discuss future prevention measures with your doctor.

-An average physical exam may include the following components:
+An average physical exam may include the following:

-Most full physical exams are performed only once a year in a doctor’s office.
-When additional screenings or imaging tests are recommended, some may be completed at an imaging center or hospital.
+Most full physical exams are performed during a routine physical in a doctor’s office.
+When additional screenings or imaging tests are recommended, they may be completed at an imaging center or hospital.
 Blood test draws can be performed at the doctor’s office before samples are sent to a lab for analysis.

 Most portions of a physical exam carry no risks.
 Some mild discomfort and pain might occur during a blood test when the needle is inserted into the vein for blood withdrawal.
 A small bruise may also develop where the needle was inserted after it’s removed.
 This bruise should heal in a few days.

-While the physical exam is considered by many to be a great way to develop an overall picture of a person’s health, some experts are not as convinced of its necessity.
+While a physical exam is considered by many to be a great way to develop an overall picture of a person’s health, some experts are not convinced that it’s necessary every year.
 Some abnormal test results may cause unnecessary worry.
-It is important to speak with a doctor about physical exams.
-They may not require one each year.
+Talk to your doctor about the best interval for your routine health exam.

-There is no need to prepare for a physical exam, unless a doctor requests a fast for a fasting blood test.
+You don’t need to prepare for a physical exam unless your doctor requests a fast for a fasting blood test.

-The doctor may request a return visit to discuss test results.
-The physical exam is a chance for a frank discussion about health, habits, and a patient’s future.
-Signs of potential problems can be tackled with a plan to treat them.
+Your doctor may request a return visit to discuss test results or follow up on any exam findings.
+The physical exam is a chance for a frank discussion about health, habits, and your future.
+With your doctor’s help, you’ll be able to tackle signs of potential problems with a plan.